Skip to main content

 • Isotretinoin has other potential interactions and safety risks, including skin problems and organ damage.

-Accutane is a popular brand of isotretinoin that was prescribed to treat acne when all other treatment options failed.
-Accutane has been off the market since 2009 partly because of its side effects, but it became a household name to describe isotretinoin, which is still in use.[1]
+Accutane was a popular brand of isotretinoin that was prescribed to treat acne.
+The original name brand Accutane has been off the market since 2009 partly because of its side effects.
+However, the name “Accutane” has become synonymous with generic isotretinoin, which is still in use.[1]
 Other brands currently on the market include Myorisan, Sotret, Amnesteem, Claravis, and Absorica.

 How Does Accutane Work?

-Isotretinoin’s effectiveness in treating acne involves several understood mechanisms: it reduces sebum production, inhibits the growth of acne-causing bacteria, reduces inflammation, and normalizes skin cell shedding to prevent clogged pores.
+Isotretinoin’s effectiveness in treats acne by reducing sebum production, inhibiting the growth of acne-causing bacteria, reducing inflammation, and normalizing skin cell shedding to prevent clogged pores.

-The retinoids in isotretinoin are behind the drug’s ability to treat acne when more conservative treatments fail, but they’re also the cause of many concerning side effects like dry skin, high cholesterol, and sun sensitivity.
+The retinoids in isotretinoin are behind the drug’s ability to treat acne when more conservative treatments fail, but they’re also the cause of many of accutanes more serious side effects like dry skin, high cholesterol, and sun sensitivity.
 Though uncommon, liver toxicity is also a risk with Accutane, which is why it’s crucial to avoid alcohol while taking the drug.

 • Jaundice (yellow skin and eyes)